tsaitsai/govee_bluetooth_gateway/README.md

 <img src="https://raw.githubusercontent.com/tsaitsai/govee_bluetooth_gateway/main/images/chest_freezer-cooldown_warmup.jpg" width="472" height="480">

 I'm also interested in how the freezer behaves.
 How the temperature fluctuates, how many watts it consumes, etc.  It's interesting how long it takes for it to go from -13F back put up to 32F when the power is shut off.
 To monitor energy consumption, I used a [wifi outlet](https://www.amazon.com/BN-LINK-Monitoring-Function-Compatible-Assistant/dp/B07VDGM6QR) with built-in current sensor and flashed it with Tasmota via [Tuya Convert](https://github.com/ct-Open-Source/tuya-convert).
-This Hisense chest freezer seems to use about .70kWh per day when the unit is totally empty and door kept closed.
+This 7 cu-ft Hisense chest freezer uses about 0.7 kWh per day when the unit is totally empty and door kept closed.

 <img src="https://raw.githubusercontent.com/tsaitsai/govee_bluetooth_gateway/main/images/energy_consumption_monitoring.jpg" width="317" height="423">

+  I'll update the energy usage once the freezer is more fully filled.
+I'll also update when I get battery life data.
+The Govee bluetooth sensor unfortunately sends out updates too often (every couple of seconds).
+So the added battery capacity from the AAA batteries may not be a huge advantage at the end of the day.